Creating a Canvas

 ).

-If desired, specify Quiet Hours (the time during which your messages will not send) for your Canvas.
+If desired, specify Quiet Hours (the time during which your messages will not be sent) for your Canvas.
 Check Enable Quiet Hours in your Send Settings.
 Then, select your Quiet Hours in your user’s local time and what action will follow if the message triggers inside of those Quiet Hours.

 Step 3: Build your Canvas